Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 No matter what type of music you’re producing, a Twin6 Be will play it with unrivaled sharpness and unsurpassed clarity.

 Unfortunately, the quality of this product does not come cheap.
-The Focal Twin6 Be typically goes for around $1,800, making it far and away the most expensive entry on our list.
+The typical Focal Twin6 Be will add an extra “0” to your budget, making it far and away the most expensive entry on our list.

 But rest assured: with this monitor, you will get what you pay for.